 This is exacerbated by the lack of clear and fair criteria for the selection of candidate judges and by the lack of transparency in the selection process.
-The same holds true for the selection of the prosecutor general and career prosecutors who are also subjected to political influence and lack operational independence.
+The same holds true for the selection of the prosecutor general and career prosecutors who are also subjected to political influence and lack outlet or civil society organisation, is confronted with choosing between the duties and demands of their position and their own private interests."

+4 Transparency International (2018) defines a conflict of interest as a "situation where an individual or the entity for which they work, whether a government, business, media operational independence.
 The OECD-ACN (2019) assessment also found that the judiciary suffers from a lack of transparency and efficiency in court operations, bureaucracy and abuse of office by court staff, inefficient coordination with law enforcement agencies to enforce court decisions, as well as limited access to justice for citizens and public information about court activities.